Click for weather forecast

 |Bicknell's Thrush and the White Mountains

 We’re pleased to continue our annual "Bicknell's Thrush and White Mountains Weekend" tour, complete with round-trip transportation.
 We’ll meet that store on Saturday at 7:00am and drive towards the White Mountains.
-We’ll might make one birding stop in southern Maine (likely the Kennebunk Plains, Sanford Sewerage facility, and/or Brownfield Bog) on the way into New Hampshire, or we'll get a lunch to go and make a run for the hills.
-Either way, we'll spend the afternoon birding in the White Mountain National Forest for boreal specialties such as Black-backed Woodpecker, Gray Jay, Boreal Chickadee, and a variety of northern warblers.
-The exact itineray will be developed based on weather, road conditions, and participant's "wantlists."
+We’ll might make one birding stop in southern Maine (such as the Kennebunk Plains and/or Brownfield Bog) on the way into New Hampshire, or we'll get a lunch to go and make a run for the hills.
+Either way, we'll spend the afternoon birding in the White Mountain National Forest for boreal specialties such as Black-backed Woodpecker, Gray Jay, Boreal Chickadee, and a variety of northern warblers if time, weather, and circumstances permit.
+The exact itinerary will be developed based on weather, road conditions, and participant's "wantlists."

 After an early dinner, we’ll head to the Mount Washington Auto Road for a private after-hours tour up the mountain.
 We’ll visit the summit and look for breeding American Pipits, and then get in place by sunset to hear the ethereal song of the enigmatic Bicknell’s Thrush.
 We’ll put ourselves in the best position possible for both hearing, and yes, seeing, this charismatic species.

 We’ll spend the night in Gorham and then head out early Sunday morning for some more woodland birding before we make another excursion into the realm of the Bicknell’s Thrush.
 In addition to breathtaking views, we’ll be effortlessly whisked into the krummholz, where we’ll get a second dose of Bicknell’s and Swainson’s Thrushes, Blackpoll Warblers, and more before slowly birding our way back to Freeport by the late afternoon.

 This package tour includes: